 Under Lock and Key We must address the challenges of social care funding for people with learning disabilities

 Almost 9 out of 10 GPs (89%) think reductions in social care are leading to extra pressures in their surgeries, reports the Care and Support Alliance (CSA)

-The Care Quality Commission (CQC) has found the quality of care provided by Reablement Service in Leigh, Lancashire to be outstanding following an inspection in May this year.
+The Care Quality Commission (CQC) has found the quality of care provided by Home Instead Senior Care, Hampshire, to be Outstanding following an inspection in December 2016.